ingresso-group/slate/source/includes/_availability.md

 `absolute_saving` | Defined as (`non_offer_sale_seatprice` + `non_offer_sale_surcharge`) - (`sale_seatprice` + `sale_surcharge`)
 `discount_code` | The unique identifier of the default [discount](#discount-object).
 Each price band has a default discount, but additional discounts can be requested for a price band with [list discounts](#list-discounts).
 `discount_desc` | The description of the default discount.
 We recommend to present this text to customers when `is_offer` is `true` to describe the offer.
-`is_alloc` | `true` means the availability is from an allocation; `false` means the availability is from the general pool.
-This is normally `false` and can be ignored for most use cases.
 `is_offer` | `true` if the ticket price is discounted below the full price, i.e. if `absolute_saving` is greater than zero.
 `non_offer_sale_seatprice` | The per-ticket price for full-priced tickets.
 This will be the face value price when the market has such a concept (for example the London theatre market has this concept, but some New York theatre shows do not).
 This is the same as the `sale_seatprice` when the price band is not discounted.
 (TODO can we remove "sale" from the name?)
 `non_offer_sale_surcharge` | The per-ticket booking fee for full-priced tickets.
 To determine the total ticket price you must add together the `non_offer_sale_seatprice` and the `non_offer_sale_surcharge`.